dilner1/Portfolio_one/README.md

  ## Bookings form

-- Form for users that covers all of the above areas
+- A booking and inquiry form for users

-- requires name / email, what service they would like and a text box to give aditional context.
+- Requires name / email, what service they would like and a text box at the bottom to give additional context

-- Inquiery section changes color on hover and also and also requires one of these to be selected
+- Inquiry sub section changes color on hover and also requires one of these to be selected

 ![bookings section](assets/images/booking_section.png)